MikhailRyazanov/oc-sso/README.md

 Only basic functionality is implemented.
 - Intended only for Linux.
 Might work in other Unix-like systems but unlikely in Windows.
 - No configuration files.
 If needed, make a shell wrapper passing the necessary command-line options.
-- Groups are not supported.
+- Groups and proxies are not supported.
 Only because I can’t test them.
 - No automatic login.
 Should be doable like in `openconnect-sso` but is out of scope.